-- Attends and is active in staff meetings. - Works effectively on joint projects with others. - Participates actively in training sessions. - Behaves in professional manner with other staff members. - Demonstrates initiative. - Completes tasks promptly and on schedule. - Adheres to basic ethical and legal standards. - Knows and follows procedures, formal and informal. - Seeks advice, information as needed. - Is sensitive to multicultural and individual differences.
+- 1. Is appropriately engaged in staff meetings. - 2.
+Works effectively on joint projects with others. - 3.
+Displays appropriate skills when presenting (cases or content material) - 4.
+Participates actively in training sessions. - 5.
+Behaves in professional manner with other staff members. - 6.
+Appropriately identifies and utilizes consultation - 7.
+Demonstrates initiative. - 8.
+Completes tasks promptly and on schedule. - 9.
+Adheres to basic ethical and legal standards. - 10.
+Is sensitive to multicultural and individual and cultural differences. - 11.
+Is open to feedback. - 12.
+Awareness of own biases and effect on work. - 13.
+Engages in reflective activities related to their work with clients - 14.
+Is organized and well prepared